yosemitebandit/barebones-resume/resume.md

 Redwood Systems, Applications Engineer -- Oct 2010 to Nov 2011

 * built a web-based system for displaying sensor information
-* created a statistical analysis library for analyzing efficiency data
+* created a statistical analysis library for analyzing energy efficiency data
 * developed a mobile phone application for controlling lights

-Duke University Department of Biomedical Engineering, Teaching Assistant -- Aug 2009 to May 2010
+Duke University, Teaching Assistant -- Aug 2009 to May 2010

 * worked for the Devices for People with Disabilities senior capstone course